Recommended dog aggression books, tools and resources

 It is one of the most effective ways to train dogs in a way that is fun and stimulating for both dog and owner.
 The practice is being used to train horses, cats, birds, and even wild animals in captivity in order to get them to accept medical injections.

 Clickers are inexpensive and can be found in many pet shops now.
-Any clicker will probably do, but if you have a dog that is sound sensitive and they tend to startle easily with the clicker, you might want to try a quiet clicker, such as the Karen Pryor i-Click Dog Training Clicker
+Any clicker will probably do, but if you have a dog that is sound-sensitive and tend to startle easily with the clicker, you might want to try a quiet clicker, such as the Karen Pryor i-Click Dog Training Clicker.

 Terylene Dog Training Treat Bag

-We’ve tried a few different ones and so far the kind that have a stay-open hinge top that pops open and stays open allows easy access for treats, yet at the same time snaps easily closed with a pat comes out on top for easy of use and convenience.
+We’ve tried a few different treat bags.
+This one comes out on top for ease of use and convenience.
+It has a stay-open hinge top that pops open and keeps the bag open allowing easy access for treats.
+Yet at the same time snaps easily closed with a pat.

-However, you may prefer a food-grade silicone treat pouch that you can wash and if so you might be interested in check out the one below.
+However, you may prefer a food-grade silicone treat pouch that you can wash and if so you might be interested in checking out the one below.

 Dog Clicker Training Kit with Silicone Dog Training Pouch